revelatio/rvl-pipe/README.md

 reusing a context object that will be pass down and can be queried or modified.

+## Version 1.4.0 New functions

+Version 1.4.0 introduces new functions: `assign`, `composer` and `loop`

+- `assign`: For assign to a prop based on the result of a async function
+- `composer`: Performs a merge on the results of a set of async functions
+- `loop`: Performs a async loop based on a predicate and a body

 ## How it works?

 `rvl-pipe` provides a set of functions to help you create, interact and